kamir/ghc/README.md

 <b>Gephi is built on top of the NetBeans Application Framework.
 So the connector was also built as a NetBeans project</b>.

+You can open this project with NetBeans 7.4, and all dependencies for a CDH4 cluster (CDH4.2.1) are included.

+<b>Who wants to help to separate this project into a maven based core and a gephi related app module?</b>